matrix-org/matrix-spec-proposals/proposals/3338-preview-iframe.md

 # Support `<iframe />` in preview url

+Synapse preview object has limited support for extracting content from oEmbed `"rich"` type `html`.
+We propose for `<iframe />` tags from the `html` to be represented.

+## Background

-Synapse converts oEmbed format to Open Graph. oEmbed `"rich"` type `html` is scanned for relevant html tags that can be converted to `og:` meta tags.
-We propose for `<iframe />` tags to be included.
+Synapse preview converts oEmbed format to Open Graph tags, downloads referred content and serves it.
+The process is well suited for oEmbed `photo`, `video` and `link` types.
+With the `"rich"` type, oEmbed `html` element is scanned for `og:` meta tags, and if specific tags are not found the content is searched for the relevant html tags that can be converted to missing `og:` tags.
+At the moment, `title`, `description` and `image` tags are being looked for, `video` being on the wish list.

+This works fine when the content is public, however some content is available only for authenticated users.
+That content cannot be downloaded from the provider, because it needs authenticated client.
+One of the ways of providing such content is to embed it in `iframe` that requests authentication.
+For that case we need `iframe` specifics.

 ## Proposal